Treat your helper to a healthy dose of fun on her day off, from fitness to cooking lessons

 FAST, 2985 Jalan Bukit Merah #01-1B, Singapore 159457, www.fast.org.sg

 Social initiative HelpHer Do Better aims to help foreign domestic workers gain self-esteem and mental wellness through activities like yoga, bootcamps, hikes, book exchanges, wellness workshops by experts and experience sharing by fellow helpers.
-They’re even offering free online fitness classes on Sunday mornings during the Circuit Breaker; see their Facebook page for more details.
+See their Facebook page for more details.

 Helper Cooking Classes